Pete Townshend: Literary work

 Townshend has written several scripts spanning the breadth of his career, including numerous drafts of his elusive Lifehouse project, the last of which, co-written with radio playwright Jeff Young, was published in 1999.
 In 1978, Townshend wrote a script for Fish Shop, a play commissioned but not completed by London Weekend Television, and in mid-1984 he wrote a script for White City: A Novel which led to a short film.

-In 1989 Townshend began work on a novel entitled Ray High & The Glass Household, a draft of which was later submitted to his editor.
+In 1989 Townshend began work on a novel titled Ray High & The Glass Household, a draft of which was later submitted to his editor.
 While the original novel remains unpublished, elements from this story were used in Townshend's 1993 solo album Psychoderelict.
 In 1993, Townshend authored another book, The Who's Tommy, a chronicle of the development of the award-winning Broadway version of his rock opera.

 The opening of his personal website and his commerce site Eelpie.com, both in 2000, gave Townshend another outlet for literary work.
 (Eelpie.com was closed down in 2010.)
 Several of Townshend's essays have been posted online, including "Meher Baba—The Silent Master: My Own Silence" in 2001, and "A Different Bomb", an indictment of the child pornography industry, the following year.

 In September 2005, Townshend began posting a novella online entitled The Boy Who Heard Music as background for a musical of the same name.
 He posted a chapter each week until it was completed, and novella was available to read at his website for several months.
 Like Psychoderelict, it was yet another extrapolation of Lifehouse and Ray High & The Glass Household.

 In 1997 Townshend signed a deal with Little, Brown and Company publishing to write his autobiography, reportedly titled Pete Townshend: Who He?
 Townshend's creative vagaries and conceptual machinations have been chronicled by Larry David Smith in his book The Minstrel's Dilemma (Praeger 1999).
 After a lengthy delay, Townshend's autobiography, now titled Who I Am, was released 8 October 2012.
 The book ranked in the top 5 of The New York Times best seller list in October 2012.

 On 5 March 2019, Townshend announced that his debut novel, titled The Age of Anxiety, would be published on 5 November 2019 by Hodder & Stoughton imprint Coronet.
 Townshend called the work an "extended meditation on manic genius and the dark art of creativity."
 The novel will be accompanied by an opera, which is currently in development, with an art installation to follow.